czcorpus/ictools/README.md

 *compressrng.py*, *fixgaps.py*, *transalign.py* scripts used to prepare corpora alignment
 numeric data from lists of structural attribute values mapping between languages.
 It also fixes some problems with missing ranges for unaligned structures you can encounter when using the scripts above.
+In addition, it also provides an `export` function for performing reversed operations.

 Note: you still need *mkalign* tool distributed along with *Manatee-open* to enable corpora alignments in *KonText* (or NoSkE).